 They thanked you, promoted you, even praised you in front of others — but none of it landed, and you couldn't figure out why until it was almost too late.

-The resentment surprised them.
-It surprised them because they'd always assumed that what they wanted was recognition.
-And they'd gotten it.
-They had the plaques and the emails and the retirement speech.
-They had a career of being told they mattered.
-So why did the whole thing feel like a transaction conducted in a currency they couldn't spend?
+The resentment surprised him.
+It surprised him because he'd always assumed that what he wanted was recognition.
+And he'd gotten it.
+He had the accolades and the emails and the glowing LinkedIn endorsements.
+He had a career of being told he mattered.
+So why did the whole thing feel like a transaction conducted in a currency he couldn't spend?

 The Appreciation That Doesn't Register